How to avoid burnout14 Sep, 20195 mins

 - Feelings of depletion or exhaustion

 - Increased mental distance from one’s job, or feelings of negativism or cynicism related to one’s job

 When feelings of burnout start to occur, it’s common for people to focus on short-term solutions such as taking time off, going on holiday etc. While this can be a helpful, the relief is often only temporary.
 You also need to address the issues and focus on strategies that will have a deeper impact and create lasting change.

-And with the term referring ‘specifically to phenomena in the occupational context’ and not in other areas of life, what can we do to avoid burnout?
+And with the term referring ‘specifically to phenomena in the occupational context’ and not in other areas of life, we've put together a few ways which could help you to avoid burnout.

 Perform a job analysis

 Clarifying what’s expected of you and what isn’t is important.
 Are you being asked to do things that take your focus away from what’s really important?
 Can you delegate or work with your team to spread the workload?